yweweler/single-speaker-tts/README.md

 #### Alignments

+The attention mechanism predicts an probability distribution over the the encoder hidden states with each decoder step.
+Concatenating these leads to the actual alignments for the encoder and the decoder sequence.

+As an example take a look at the progress of the alignment predicted at different amounts of training.
 ![Alignments](readme/images/alignments.png)

 ### CBHG

 The CBHG (1-D convolution bank + highway network + bidirectional GRU) module is adopted from the Tacotron architecture.
 It is used both in the encoder and the decoder.
-Take a look at the implementation for more details on how it works ([tacotron/layers.py](tacotron/layers.py:L448))
+Take a look at the implementation for more details on how it works ([tacotron/layers.py] (tacotron/layers.py#L448))

 ![CBHG](readme/images/cbhg.png)